Flag of Batangas

+Symbolism

+Nearly similar to the 2009 flag redesign, the current iteration of the flag is a horizontal triband of blue, white, and red.

+The escutcheon (shield) from the provincial seal that was adopted in 2022 is placed in the flag's center.

 History

-The current flag design was adopted in 2009, and is known as the "Vilma Santos-Recto Administration Provincial Flag" due to being adopted during Governor Vilma Santos-Recto's term.
+Pre-2009 flag design

-The previous flag of Batangas was a predominantly white flag with a narrow blue stripe at the bottom.
+The previous flag of Batangas was predominantly white with a narrow blue stripe at the bottom.
 This stripe was surmounted by the words "BATANGAS PROVINCE" and a gold-colored bull, courant toward the provincial seal located on the upper part of the fly.
 This flag was replaced due to its resemblance to the flag of the U.S. state of California.

+Vilma Santos-Recto flag design

+This flag design was a horizontal triband of blue, white, and red — the main colors of the Philippine flag — with the provincial seal in the center.
+The flag design was adopted from 2009 to 2023 and was known as the "Vilma Santos-Recto Administration Provincial Flag" due to being adopted during Governor Vilma Santos-Recto's term.

-Other proposals considered in replacing the old flag involved: incorporating the image of revered Katipunan figure and Batangas native Apolinario Mabini; incorporating a chevron design; and restoring the old flag format of a plain purple flag with the updated provincial seal in the center.
+Other proposals considered in replacing the old flag involved: incorporating the image of a revered Katipunan figure and Batangas native Apolinario Mabini; incorporating a chevron design; and restoring the old flag format of a plain purple flag with the updated provincial seal in the center.